Friday, November 2, 2012

 More On Invisibility

 With a little assist from a disruptive background, the invisibility effect is greatly enhanced.
-I can hardly see the crane in the below photo, even though I know it's there.
+The translucent crane in the below photo is not so easily noticed as the colorful paper cranes, despite its size.
 I suppose this could be considered a combination of transparency and camouflage, for the best of both worlds.

 No comments: